Add to MyChemicals Print Friendly Page

 Excerpt from ERG Guide 116 [Gases - Flammable (Unstable)]:

-Vapors may cause dizziness or asphyxiation without warning.
+Vapors may cause dizziness or asphyxiation without warning, especially when in closed or confined areas.
 Some may be toxic if inhaled at high concentrations.
 Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.
 Fire may produce irritating and/or toxic gases.
-(ERG, 2020)
+(ERG, 2024)

 Reactivity Profile